 It’s a well known fact that the number one reason couples fight is money.
-But, according to Elaine Koby Moss, discussing finances with your spouse doesn’t have to feel like you’re in a boxing ring with gloves on.
+But, according to Financial Advisor, Elaine Moss, discussing finances with your spouse doesn’t have to feel like you’re in a boxing ring with gloves on.

 I asked Moss why money is such a big issue of contention in some relationships and she gave three reasons:

-So, what can couples do to minimize arguments over cash?
+So, what can couples do to minimize arguments over money?
 Moss offered these tips:

 I want to add two more tips: